prtkgpt/questdb.io/docs/reference/sql/alter-table-alter-column-add-index.md

 sidebar_label: ALTER TABLE COLUMN ADD INDEX
 ---

-Adds an index to an existing column
+Adds an index to an existing column.

 ## Syntax